 - The Basque company ZUNIBAL is testing some metocean buoys under the ANTEIA project

-- Tecnalia is about to install the HarshLab an offshore laboratory that enables testing of new materials and solutions against corrosion, ageing and fouling in the marine environment, in real conditions that are monitored on site.
+- The HarshLab, an offshore laboratory that enables testing of new materials and solutions against corrosion, ageing and fouling in the marine environment, in real conditions, was installed in summer 2018.

 Recent developments in the offshore wind energy sector have promoted the interest of accreditation of BiMEP facilities for the testing and demonstration of offshore wind developments as well.
 Taking into account that these new developments could produce new and different environmental impacts in comparison with those described in the Environmental Impact Study (EIS) of the BiMEP project undertaken by AZTI in 2008 in relation to wave energy harnessing devices, the development of a new EIS was needed.
 This was especially important taking into account that BiMEP project is inside an Especial Protection Area for birds declared under the Birds Directive (Directive 2009/147/EC), the ES0000490 Mundaka-Cabo de Ogoño Special Bird Protection Area.
 This new EIS was developed by AZTI in 2016.